December 20, 2022 Divorce

 To establish a child’s paternity means to legally determine who the father of the child is – if this is not established at birth.
 Paternity is an important mechanism for invoking one’s parental rights and responsibilities and for ensuring that your child receives the full benefits of having two parents in his or her life.
-In fact, establishing paternity is generally considered best for all involved – mother, father, and child.
+Establishing paternity is generally considered best for all involved – mother, father, and child.
 If you have questions or concerns regarding paternity, discuss them with an experienced Aurora paternity attorney today.

 It is widely accepted that, except in extreme situations, it is in a child’s best interest to have both parents in his or her life.
 In addition to the emotional support and bonding enjoyed in this familial relationship, however, there are other concrete benefits gained by establishing paternity, including: